Epse/epse.github.io/index.md

 I occasionally make music.

+## Pay me

+Do you want to pay me for something?
+Want me to work for you?
+Have a look at [my business page](/business).

 ## Projects

 I made a thing named EpPOS, developed the Kazou Games Database and currently develop a piece of business management software with invoicing and the entire shebang.

 ## Blog

 I have a [blog](/blog) on here as well.
 Take a look.